Thegr8test/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-alx shell project 2
+readme file for the shell project